-There are no legal prohibitions on structuring the employee arrangements of an outsourcing as a secondment.
-The customer and supplier may, however, be deemed to be co-employers of the employees and, therefore, share potential liability for violations of employment laws.
+There are no legal prohibitions on structuring employee arrangements of an outsourcing as a secondment.
+However, the customer and supplier can be deemed as co-employers of the employees, and therefore share potential liability for violations of employment laws.

 DATA PROTECTION